AIAll-TARS/modCA/deployment/DEPLOYMENT.md

 ```

 - **Backend Hosting**: Hetzner VPS (IP: 49.13.233.118), system updated, firewall enabled, Docker & Docker Compose installed.
+- **Note:** Docker and Docker Compose are not yet installed.
+Proceed to the next section for installation instructions.
 - **Deployment**: Use Docker Compose for backend and NGINX containers.

 ### Components